 Although the literature is not conclusive, parental employment has been found to have a beneficial effect on many of children’s health and developmental outcomes including higher self-esteem (Sleskova et al., 2006) and greater academic achievement among daughters (Goldberg, Prause, Lucas-Thompson, & Himsel, 2008).
 This session will explore ways working parents can engage their young ones and youths during their time at home, away from the classroom.

-Studies have also shown that volunteering contributes to feelings of confidence in youth, and although there are fewer opportunities for volunteering as we all face the barriers to re-entering the labour market, virtual volunteering opportunities are popping up for youth.
+Studies have also shown that volunteering contributes to feelings of confidence in youth, and although there are fewer opportunities for volunteering as we all face the barriers to re-entering the labor market, virtual volunteering opportunities are popping up for youth.
 Such virtual opportunities can help make spare time more worthy and make youth more employable.
 Public libraries and community centers like the YWCA are continuously creating learning and development activities for kids and youth in different ways (online and in-person, with physical distancing measures).
 These huge drivers of knowledge are strong and supportive for working parents to help keep their children engaged during today’s new reality.

 The Canadian Mental Health Association, British Columbia (CMHA BC) site is packed with free wellness articles, guides for information on awareness of mental health at the workplace, and wellness programs.
 This platform for youth to get involved in the community, with youth scholarships and bursary programs, as well as volunteering opportunities for everyone in the family.